-Schools must keep a Single Central Record.
-The Single Central Record must cover the following people:
+Schools and colleges must keep a single central record.
+The single central record must cover the following people:

-All staff (including supply staff and teacher trainees on salaried routes) who work at the school.

-The information that must be recorded in respect of staff members (including teacher trainees on salaried route) is whether the following checks have been carried out, or certificates obtained, and the date on which each check was completed/certificate obtained:

-- An identity check / a barred list check / an enhanced DBS check / a DBS certificate / a prohibition from teaching check. - Further checks on people who have lived or worked outside the UK overseas checks/right to work.

-• A check of professional qualifications and a check to establish the person's right to work in the United Kingdom.
+- all staff (including supply staff and teacher trainees on salaried routes) who work at the school.
+In colleges, this means those providing education to children - The information that must be recorded in respect of staff members (including teacher trainees on salaried route) is whether the following checks have been carried out or certificates obtained and the date on which each check was completed/certificate obtained - an identity check / a barred list check / an enhanced DBS check / certificate / a prohibition from teaching check - further checks on people who have lived or worked outside the UK overseas checks/right to work - a check of professional qualifications and a check to establish the person's right to work in the United Kingdom